NYUDataBootcamp/Book/py-fun1.md

 Each of these bullet points is typically associated with a number of lines of code, possibly a large number, but that's the general idea.

-## Calculations in Spyder's IPython console
+## Calculations

 We'll do lots of numerical calculations.
 That's mostly what managing data is about: adding things up, dividing one thing by another, and so on.
-We'll do this initially in Spyder's **IPython console**, typically located in the lower right corner (look for a tab with this label).

-To see how calculations work in Python, type these expressions in Spyder's IPython console **one at a time**:
+To see how calculations work in Python, type these expressions their **own individual cell**:

 ```python
 2*3